 Read the fine print

-Ask the seller for detailed pictures of the merchandise before you buy to ensure the quality of the jewellery you’re purchasing.
+Ask the seller for detailed pictures of the merchandise before you buy to ensure the quality of the jewelry you’re considering purchasing.
 For example, if the site claims the piece is signed or the metal is a certain quality, request a photo of the signature or metal purity stamp on the piece, or any documents supporting provenance.
 If buying a diamond, ask for a GIA Diamond Grading Report: the Gemological Institute of America (GIA) is the most recommended and sets consistent standards for diamond grading and identification.
 For colored gemstones, the go-to labs for grading include: AGL (American Gemological Laboratories), Gübelin Gem Lab, SSEF (Swiss Gemological Institute) and GRS (GemResearch SwissLab).

 Make sure it’s packaged carefully

-Scratches are a common cause of jewellery damage, so make sure that your piece is packaged carefully and tightly, so it cannot be easily tossed around in transit.
+Scratches are a common cause of jewelry damage, so make sure that the seller packages your piece for delivery carefully and tightly, so it cannot be easily tossed around in transit.
 Request that the seller pack each individual item in a soft cloth pouch that can be sealed or tied shut so the piece can’t come loose during shipping.
-Make sure the cloth pouch fits snuggly within its shipping box – packing with extra bubble wrap or tissue paper can help.
-Additionally, twisting and bending semi-rigid chains or other jewellery pieces can cause permanent damage.
+The seller should make sure the cloth pouch fits snuggly within its shipping box – packing with extra bubble wrap or tissue paper can help.
+Additionally, twisting and bending semi-rigid chains or other jewelry pieces can cause permanent damage.
 Pay extra if need be to ensure that your item is shipped in a box that is large enough.

-Especially when you are purchasing expensive diamonds, gemstones, and jewellery with precious metals, there is no guarantee that your existing home and contents policy will provide sufficient protection if the piece is lost, damaged, or stolen.
-Before buying a piece online, contact your agent or broker to see what coverage you have in place.
-Consider a policy to specifically cover your listed valuable articles that provides worldwide cover and automatic coverage for newly acquired jewelry to ensure that your purchase is protected from the moment you click “buy.”
+Especially when you are purchasing expensive diamonds, gemstones, and jewelry with precious metals, there is no guarantee that your existing homeowners policy will provide sufficient protection if the piece is lost, damaged, or stolen.
+Before buying a piece online, contact your insurance agent or broker to see what coverage you have in place.
+Consider adding a valuable articles policy that provides all-risk protection and automatic coverage for newly acquired jewelry to ensure that your purchase is protected from the moment you click “buy.”